 Eat a handful of nuts a day, or add them to your breakfast cereals, or use them in the blender to make a milk or smoothie.

 Firstly, I love the natural goodness of lemons.
 They are a natural appetiser and natural aid for digestion and weight loss, and also a natural internal body cleanser.
-Lemons rightly deserve to be called a super food because they are packed with powerful antioxidant and anti-cancer healing properties.
+Lemons are packed with powerful antioxidant and anti-cancer healing properties.
 They are rich in vitamin C, contain anti-cancer compounds, and the citric acid content of lemons helps to dissolve calcium-based deposits throughout the body, including in arteries.

 In addition to giving a sour and piquant enhancement to many of your salads, cold dishes, cocktails and desserts, lemon juice has many properties that are similar to apple cider vinegar - one of the most amazing natural home remedies detailed in Grow Youthful.